adventures-things-to-do-in-bhutan

 blog-images

 Bhutanese food isn't famous worldwide, but it should be – especially if you like your food spicy enough to make you hallucinate.
-We took a cooking class in Thimphu where the first thing the chef said was, "In Bhutan, chili is not a spice.
+We took a cooking class in Thimphu, where the first thing the chef said was, "In Bhutan, chilli is not a spice.
 It's a vegetable."

 She wasn't kidding.
-We made ema datshi (chili cheese stew) with a mountain of fresh green chilies.
+We made ema datshi (chilli cheese stew) with a mountain of fresh green chillies.
 We learned to cook red rice, buckwheat noodles, and momos filled with minced meat and mountain herbs.
 The class included a market visit where we discovered ingredients we'd never seen before – tree tomatoes, fiddlehead ferns, and a type of Sichuan pepper that made our tongues go numb.

-By the end, we were sweating profusely but completely hooked on the flavors.
-We've tried recreating ema datshi at home, but without those crazy Bhutanese chilies, it's never quite the same.
+By the end, we were sweating profusely but completely hooked on the flavours.
+We've tried recreating ema datshi at home, but without those crazy Bhutanese chillies, it's never quite the same.

 19. Find Peace in Ancient Meditation Caves